Weekly Cantata

 In the Netherlands, where I grew up, most people have a four-day weekend for Ascension Day (Thursday May 10 this year as well as in 1725).
 The traditional thing to do was go for a long bike ride very early in the morning on the Thursday, and then spend the rest of the weekend doing the first serious gardening of the season, putting annuals in the ground, filling window boxes, etc.

-Here in the United States, Ascension Day goes by unnoticed, nobody gets that Thursday day off, never mind the four-day weekend.
+Here in the United States, Ascension Day goes by unnoticed, nobody gets that Thursday day off, let alone a four-day weekend.
 And here in California we already started gardening a while ago.
 So, while still digging out from an extremely busy several weeks/months, I forgot about it.
 I only remembered when my sister, who lives in France, told me they were away for the long weekend.

 Following Bach’s writing in 1725, the cantata for Ascension Day 1725 is Cantata 128 Auf Christi Himmelfahrt allein.
 It has a fantastic bass solo with trumpet (the designated instrument to illustrate “heaven”) and a beautiful alto-tenor duet.